xvik/gradle-mkdocs-plugin/README.md

 #### Compatibility

-Plugin compiled for java 8, compatible with java 11
+Plugin compiled for java 8, compatible with java 11.
+Works with python 2 and 3

 Gradle | Version
 --------|-------